justinjoseph72/barclays-eagle-bank/ReadMe.md

 ### Prerequisite
 - Java 21
 - Postgres instance (can use docker container)
-- Gradle (can use the built in gradlew wrapper)
+- Gradle (can use the builtin gradlew wrapper)

+The application is build using Spring Boot frame work and is compiled in Java 21 using gradle build tool.
+The service exposes rest apis to create and fetch users,accounts and transactions for Eagle bank customers.

 ## Starting the app in Local machine